 Coca-Cola (KO) stock last featured back in the summer.
-At the time, Atlanta-based Coke had been battered by COVID.
-Its share price sat around the $43.60 mark, around 20% lower than at the start of the year, with that coming on the back of some fairly significant disruption to its business.
-More specifically, its on-premise activity – half of overall business here – has suffered due to the precise nature of the crisis.
-The at-home channel can only offset that to a certain extent.
+At the time, the Atlanta-based beverage giant had been battered by COVID.
+Its share price sat around the $43.60 mark, which was around 20% lower than at the start of the year, with that coming on the back of some fairly significant disruption to its business.
+More specifically, its on-premise activity – around half of total business – has suffered due to the precise nature of the crisis, with the at-home channel only able offset that to a certain extent.

-As you would expect, the above means that consolidated financial figures look pretty poor this year.
-Net sales clocked in at $24.4b over its first three quarters, a circa 11% decline excluding currency changes.
+As you’d expect, the above means that consolidated financial figures look pretty poor this year.
+Net sales clocked in at $24.4b over its first three quarters, a circa 11% decline excluding FX changes.
 That led to comparable operating income of $7.4b, a circa 4% drop on a currency-neutral basis.
-At $1.48 per share, earnings per share (“EPS”) came in 6% lower on a comparable currency-neutral basis.
-Other than a viral pandemic being pretty bad for bars and restaurants, I am not sure the numbers really tell us that much.
+At $1.48 per share, EPS came in 6% lower on a comparable currency-neutral basis.
+Other than a viral pandemic being pretty bad for bars and restaurants, I’m not sure the numbers really tell us that much.

-Like a lot of folks, I am more interested in the ‘normalized’ business.
+Like a lot of folks, I’m more interested in the ‘normalized’ business.
 Here, Coke enjoys significant advantages due to its strong intangible assets and dominant market position.
 The two are connected of course, but ultimately expressed in a highly profitable business model in which the firm sells concentrate and syrup to bottling partners.
 The bottlers then add the soda water and deal with things like packaging, distribution and so on.
 Though the firm does also manufacture finished goods, this activity represents less than 20% of total worldwide unit case volume.
 The concentrate operations are inherently more profitable and lower cost, a combination which helps Coke post ROIC in the high-teens region (and even higher if excluding goodwill from the balance sheet).